Renzo Piano: Aurora Place, Sydney, Australia (1996–2000)

 Aurora Place in Sydney, Australia (1996–2009) is composed of two towers, an eighteen-story residential building next to a forty-one story office building with different facades but similar metal and glass sunscreens on the roofs.
 The lower tower was an early example of the luxury high-rise residential buildings by star architects in the center large cities which became very popular in the early 21st century.
 The office tower has a discreetly peculiar form; the east façade bulges out slightly from its base, reaching its maximum width at the top floors.
 The curved and twisted shape of east the façade echoes that of the Sydney Opera House on the harbor.
 The exterior glass curtain-wall extends beyond the main frame, creating an illusion that the wall is independent of the building. of its Glass shutters on the exterior can be opened for ventilation, and Piano designed an exterior skin combining glass and ceramics to regulate the intensity of the sunlight.
 The office building has interior winter gardens on each floor, and earth-colored ceramic tiles give a dash of color to the facade.

 Projects completed 2001–2009

-Auditorium Niccolo Paganini (1997–2001)
+Auditorium Niccolò Paganini (1997–2001)

-The Auditorium Niccolo Paganini is a concert hall constructed inside a former sugar mill in the historic center of the city of Parma, Italy.
+The Auditorium Niccolò Paganini is a concert hall constructed inside a former sugar mill in the historic center of the city of Parma, Italy.
 The theater has 780 seats placed on a slope for maximum visibility of the stage.
 Piano retained the original exterior walls of the main building, but removed the transversal interior walls and replaced them with glass walls, so the entire interior is visible from the outside, and those inside can see the park outside the theater.